Endurance Athletes Need to do Strength Training to Build Speed, Power, and Durability

-The research has clearly shown that year-round strength training, especially for older adults, not only makes us stronger, but it makes us faster too.
+However, the research now clearly shows that year-round strength training, especially for older adults, not only makes us stronger, but it makes us faster with more endurance.

 The Research is Clear

-In just one research study, ?athletes saw improvements in energy cost of locomotion, maximal power, and maximal strength.
+In just one research study, athletes saw improvements in the energy cost of locomotion, maximal power, and maximal strength.
 Specifically, high-weight, low-repetition sets were found to provide endurance athletes the best bang for their buck.”